Hiking Packing List: Essential Hiking Gear for Any Hike

 Tips for Choosing the Perfect Hiking Boots

 - A good rule of thumb when getting new hiking boots is to make sure that they have plenty of room in them.
-As you hike, your feet get hot and sweat and your feet tend to expand.
+As you hike, your feet get hot and sweaty, and they tend to expand.
 You’ll want extra room in the toebox for that expansion.
 I normally go a 1/2 size larger than my normal shoe size.

 - Get waterproof boots!
-Even if the climate isn’t rainy, you’ll have these boots for many hikes to come, and besides that, puddles and streams are everywhere no matter the season, and there are few things worse than hiking in wet or damp boots.
+Even if the climate isn’t rainy, you’ll have these boots for many hikes to come. besides that, puddles and streams are everywhere no matter the season, and there are few things worse than hiking in wet or damp boots.

 - Break them in before your big hike!
 Make sure you start wearing them right away (well before your planned hike) and wear them everywhere you go.
 Everywhere.
 You need to put in your time wearing them before your big hike, or else expect issues and bring lots of band-aids!